stevecrossin/What-Can-I-Cook-Android/README.md

 # What Can I Cook - Android Application #

 This is a working directory for an Android application, coded in Java.
-Project by Steve Crossin: SID217109001 and Trong Hieu Lam: SID218738651

 The purpose of the application is to provide the end user with recipes that they can cook, by selecting from a list of ingredients that they already have at home in their pantry.
 It will cater to a variety of different